 In this unit students read and respond to texts analytically and creatively.
-They analyse arguments and the use of persuasive language in texts.

-Analytical written response on a set text
+• Analytical written response on a set text

-UNIT FOUR EN444
+EN444

 In this unit students compare the presentation of ideas, issues, and themes in texts.
 They create an oral presentation intended to position audiences about an issue currently debated in the media.